george-hawkins/boto-experiments/create-security-group.md

 It'll create this security group using your default VPC - if you `describe-security-groups` (see below), you'll see it as an attribute of the group.

 That's it.
-The rest of this page is just more details about creating default VPCs and security groups.
+The rest of this page just goes into more details about creating default VPCs and security groups.

 Create default VPC
 ------------------